benmvp/slides/2023/connecttech/divops.md

 NOTES:

-- I've been developing on the web for over 20 years now
+- My story begins 20 years ago when I started web dev
   - Since I was a teenager in high school
 - And when I first started, we were using...
   - Literal, handwritten HTML pages using all caps